teamsempo/SempoBlockchain/README.md

 Ensure redis-server is running (this is not ideal but necessary atm).

 Then run `python invoke_tests.py`, or if that doesn't work, set it up as a runnable in PyCharm: Run -> Edit Configurations -> Add New Configuration (Python) -> set script path as `SempoBlockchain/invoke_tests.py`

+## Seed Data
+You can quickly create seed data for a local machine, including exchanges and blockchain transactions:
+1. Clear all data out of ur databases by running /app/migrations/clear_seed_dev.py
+2. Launch Redis, ganache & Celery as per above.
+3. Create new data by running seed_dev.py No guarantees for anything if you try and run this more than once without clearing your databases!

 ## Sempo Specific Setup